 How Find Similar Locations works

-Use Find Similar Locations to measures the similarity of locations in a candidate and reference layer.
+Use Find Similar Locations to measure the similarity of locations in a candidate and reference layer.
 Other tools may be useful in solving similar but slightly different problems.

 Map Viewer analysis tools

-If you are trying to select existing locations with a query, use the standard tool Find Existing Locations.
+If you are trying to select existing locations with a query, use the standard Find Existing Locations tool.

-If you are trying to use a query to create new features, use the standard tool Derive New Locations.
+If you are trying to use a query to create new features, use the standard Derive New Locations tool.

 ArcGIS Desktop analysis tools